iankeaner/VHDL-8-function-4-bit-ALU/README.md

 ![Entity Hierarchy](4_bit_ALU_VHDL/diagrams/4_bit_ALU_entity_hierarchy.png)

 5 testbenches were written to simulate different entities in the design.
 There is one simulation of the 4-to-1 mux, one simulation of the fulladder, one simulation of the 4 bit adder and two simulations of the top level ALU.
 One of the ALU testbenches used file I/O to simulate while the other uses stdout to show the output.
-The commands to run the simulations using xrun can be found in the Makefile.
+The commands to run the simulations with cadence xrun can be found in the Makefile.